5 Essential Tips for How to Choose College Classes

 1. Challenge yourself.

-If you want to know how to ensure student success, then this is an aspect that can't be ignored.
+If you want to know how to succeed in school, then this is an aspect that can't be ignored.
 Seek out courses that stretch your limits.
 Understand that learning, by its very nature, is a challenging process.
 So embrace that challenge.

 2. Follow your interests, but stay open.